edraobdu/pgslice/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)

-Extract PostgreSQL records with all related data via foreign key relationships.
+Python CLI tool for extracting PostgreSQL records with all related data via foreign key relationships.

 ## Overview

-`snippy` is a Python CLI tool that extracts a specific database record and **ALL** its related records by following foreign key relationships bidirectionally.
-This is useful for:
+`snippy` extracts a specific database record and **ALL** its related records by following foreign key relationships bidirectionally.
+Perfect for:

 - Reproducing production bugs locally with real data
 - Creating partial database dumps for specific users/entities
 - Testing with realistic data subsets
 - Debugging issues that only occur with specific data states

-Instead of dumping an entire database (which may be huge), extract only what you need while maintaining referential integrity.
+Extract only what you need while maintaining referential integrity.

 ## Features